 Hardware Revenue: Hardware revenue is recognized upon delivery to the customer, when title and risk of loss are transferred.
 In most cases, we do not stock in inventory the hardware products we sell, but arrange for third-party suppliers to drop-ship the products to our customers on our behalf.
-To the extent hardware revenue is part of such an arrangement and is not deemed essential to the functionality of any of the other elements to the arrangement, it is recognized based on fair value at the time of delivery.
+The revenue related to these hardware sales is recorded gross.
 The Company also remarkets maintenance contracts on hardware to our customers.
 Hardware maintenance revenue is recognized ratably over the agreement period.